mdn/houdini-examples/typedOM/reference/README.md

 You can't `get()` a property value from styleAttr for instance without it being present on the element first (by using `set()` for example).

 The spec is being worked on, holes are being plugged and new features in discussion.

-There's an issue being worked on to solve the problem we encountered when trying to add
+# Resources